Umuzi-org/tech-department/content/code-review/may-review-c13-c14f/_index.md

 title: js code review May 2019
 ---

+## Use the git

+From the command line.
+Seriously.
+For all further projects forever.

+The next person who gives us a drag and drop upload will be shamed with a bell.

 ## Take pride in your work

 There are some pieces of feedback that were given before that were not incorperated into your code.
 It makes the review process a pain in the neck because I like to keep my code review comments DRY.